kyuupichan/electrumx/docs/environment.rst

   will autodetect any proxy running on the usual ports 9050 (Tor), 9150 (Tor browser bundle) and 1080 (socks).

-.. envvar:: BLACKLIST_URL

-  URL to retrieve a list of blacklisted peers.
-If not set, a coin- specific default is used.

 Cache
 =====